Circumstellar interaction in the extreme white dwarf merger remnant ZTF\,J1901+1458: A new class of white dwarf merger remnants with X-ray emission: Discussion

-The timing analysis of the X-ray emission can provide clues on its origin.
-The X-ray light curve of J1901 is remarkably stable, with no significant flares or variability detected throughout the observations, suggesting a steady process.
-The strongly pulsed nature of the X-ray emission, with a pulse height of approximately 600\%, could indicate that a large part of the X-ray emission region is being eclipsed by the WD, hinting to the emission region being relatively small and close to the WD surface.
-This would be consistent, for example, with the expected geometry of magnetically channelled accretion, or of hot spots on the surface of the WD.
-It is interesting to notice that the X-rays are almost in anti-phase with the far-UV light curve (see Fig.\,\ref{fig:lc-comp-normamp}).
-From our magnetic models, the minimum in the far UV light curve corresponds to the highest magnetic field strength (Fig.\,\ref{fig:stephane-models-lc}), and if accretion or reconnections are happening close to the magnetic poles of the WDs, we would indeed expect the X-rays to be at maximum when the highest field on the surface is in the line of sight.
-A proper modelling of the magnetic field geometry (and its corresponding effect on the light curves in different bands), however, would be required to make conclusive remarks.
-If the emission region is far from the WD surface, the pulsed nature of the X-ray emission cannot be explained by eclipses from the WD and it could instead be caused by relativistic beaming.
-Reconnections could accelerate particles to relativistic speeds, or, if the magnetic field is able to confine material close to the light cylinder, the X-ray emitting material that is co-rotating with the WD could reach relativistic velocities.
+Alternatively, if the plasma is supplied by a magnetically driven wind from the white dwarf itself, shocks may form where the wind detaches from the field lines near the magnetospheric edge.
+Material trapped on closed field lines could also be accelerated towards loop apices, producing shocks analogous to those in magnetically confined winds \citep[see e.g.][]{babel1997,ud-doula2002,ud-doula2008,ud-doula2016}.
+In this scenario, the X-ray luminosity would depend on the mass-loss rate, the efficiency with which rotational or magnetic energy is transferred to the plasma, and the geometry of the large-scale magnetic field.

-In the case of the radio-pulsing WD Ar\,Sco, it has been suggested that the pulsed emission from radio to UV is dominated by synchrotron radiation \citep{marsh2016}.
-Extending this analysis into the X-ray, \citet{takata2018} found that the XMM-Newton phase-resolved and phase-averaged X-ray spectroscopy was consistent with optically-thin plasma emission.
-However, with a pulse height of 14\%, the emission in Ar Sco is likely still dominated by the ``out of pulse'' emission even in the pulse.
-After removing the out-of-pulse spectrum from the X-ray spectrum, the authors report that the isolated pulse spectrum is consistent with a power law of $\Gamma$\,$=$\,$2.3\pm0.5$.
-We note that this is fully consistent with the power law we measure for ZTF\,J1901.
-Unlike in the X-ray study of Ar Sco, the X-ray pulse height in ZTF\,J1901 is $\approx$600\% and thus we should expect the in-pulse spectrum to dominate the phase-averaged spectrum.
+The X-ray timing provides important constraints on the emission site.
+The light curve shows no significant flares or aperiodic variability during the observations, suggesting a relatively steady process.
+The large pulse height could indicate that much of the emitting region is occulted by the WD, favouring a compact region close to the surface, such as magnetically channelled accretion columns, hot spots, or near-surface reconnection sites.
+The X-rays are also nearly in anti-phase with the far-UV light curve (Fig.~\ref{fig:lc-comp-normamp}).
+In our magnetic atmosphere models, the far-UV minimum corresponds to the viewing phase of highest magnetic-field strength (Fig.~\ref{fig:stephane-models-lc}); if accretion or reconnection is concentrated near the magnetic poles, the X-rays would therefore be expected to peak when the highest-field region is in view.
+This interpretation remains tentative, however, because a self-consistent model of the magnetic geometry and its wavelength-dependent light curves is still required.